We know bikes can change lives.

 - Take part in social rides & route planning sessions

-- Earn a qualification as a cycle ride leader or cycle trainer
+- Potential to earn a qualification as a cycle ride leader or cycle trainer

 We’ve worked closely with community-based organisations to shape Shifting Gears.
 The programme is designed to allow each participant to follow their own interests and journey; with the ability to opt in and out of the programme calendar as they need.